consoledotdev/home/content/tools/server-monitoring.md

 [Davis Data Units](https://www.dynatrace.com/support/help/monitoring-consumption/davis-data-units/)
 (DDU).
-Each data point consists of 0.001 DDUs but is weighted depending on the amount of RAM a server has, with different weights depending on whether the monitoring agent is in “Full Stack” or “Infrastructure Mode”.
+Each data point consists of 0.001 DDUs but is weighted depending on the amount of RAM a server has, with different weights depending on whether the monitoring agent is in "Full Stack" or "Infrastructure Mode".
 The former gets 1000 custom metrics per host and the latter gets 200 custom metrics, which don't consume DDUs.
 Integrations into cloud APIs and serverless products also consume DDUs.